 ENG 246 American Ethnic Literatures (3 cr.)
-Prerequisite(s): ENG 110 or ENG 116

 This course covers prominent themes and techniques in American ethic literatures such as Native, African, Asian, and Hispanic American Literatures.
 Modern Texts are emphasized but pre- or early 20th century classics may also be included.